-- masc.pers.pl. masculine personal plural (refers to a group of males or a mixed group of people where males are present) - non-masc.pers.pl. non-masculine personal plural (refers to a group of females, animals or objects.
-In short: a group that does not contain a male).
+- masculine personal plural (masc. pers. pl.) refers to a group of males or a mixed group of people where males are present; - non-masculine personal plural (non-masc. pers. pl.) refers to a group of females, animals or objects.
+In short: a group that does not contain a male.

-However, in order to make it easier for you, instead of writing non-masc. pers.pl where it is necessary, we only used the abbreviation fem.pl.
-If there is no abbreviation next to plural nouns, they are all masc.pers.pl.
+However, in order to make it easier for you, instead of writing non-masc. pers. pl. where it is necessary, we only use the abbreviation fem.pl.
+If there is no abbreviation next to plural nouns, they are all masc. pers. pl.

-If the verb or adjective in singular refers to a feminine noun, we use the abbreviation fem.
-If the verbs or adjectives refer to a masculine noun, we don't put any symbol or abbreviation.
+If a singular verb or adjective refers to a feminine noun, we use the abbreviation fem.
+If a verb or adjective refers to a masculine noun, we don't use any symbol or abbreviation.

-While reading this book, keep in mind that word order usually doesn't matter that much in Polish (unlike for example in English) and very often you can place the words in different order.
+While reading this book, keep in mind that word order usually doesn't matter that much in Polish (unlike for example in English) and very often you can place the words in a different order.
 However, we have chosen for you the most natural way to say all the sentences.